aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 # Using AWS FPGA user-defined interrupts in C/C++ application

+## :exclamation: Please Note: Support for EDMA driver has ended.
+AWS strongly recommends moving applications to XDMA driver.
+EDMA driver will be deprecated and removed in the Developer Kit release 1.4.7.

 AWS FPGA provides options for Custom Logic (CL) to generate user-defined interrupt events, sent to the instance via MSI-X message.

 At the hardware level, these interrupt event are defined in [AWS Shell Interface Specification](../../../hdk/docs/AWS_Shell_Interface_Specification.md)